tille/PHP-Rest/Readme.md

 ### Is it done?

-No, is just a basic contruction of an MVC arquitecture for the people which is not familiar or dont want to use a big framework, this is just an scaffold and the objetive is to construct an easy way to work with PHP and REST in a cleaning way.
+No, is just a basic contruction of an MVC arquitecture for the people which is not familiar or dont want to use a big framework, PHP-Rest is just an scaffold and the objetive was to create a tool to work with PHP and REST in a cleaning way.

 ### where should I write the tests?